boiledbuns/Relic/README.md

 ## List of Todo's off the top of my head
 1. Add a folder for decisions and architecture overview
 2. Make a list of libraries and tech being used
-3. Get more familiar with AAC (Especially livedata and the Android lifecycle)